Kuadrant/authorino/docs/tutorials/showcase/README.md

 ## Setup the trial local environment

-Launch the Kubernetes cluster on a Dokcer with [Kind](https://kind.sigs.k8s.io), build the latest Authrorino image from source and deploy the main applications of the stack.
+Launch the Kubernetes cluster on a Docker with [Kind](https://kind.sigs.k8s.io), build the latest Authorino image from source and deploy the main applications of the stack.
 This step may take up to a few minutes for the cluster and all the deployments to be ready.

 ```sh
 $ DEPLOY_IDPS=1 make local-setup